andychenggg/CS307/README.md

 ## Introduction to this course

-This course focuses on database machanism, manipulation, and its good design
+This course focuses on database machanism, manipulation, and its good design.

+**Please note that we will use PostgreSQL in this course**

 ## Update Rules

-1. I will try my best to update it once a week
+1.I will try my best to update it once a week

-2. I will try my best to update it in both Chinese and English
+~~2.
+I will try my best to update it in both Chinese and English~~

 ## Some expectations of the author: